tantalim/tantalim-docs/docs/client.md

 Part of `tantalim.desktop` the `PageController` is the starting point for desktop single page apps.
 It uses `$scope`, `PageCursor`, `ModelCursor`, and more to handle most of the business logic.

+`listSmartSelect` is a map of server data used for each select option.

 ### Mobile PageController

 Part of `tantalim.mobile` the `PageController` is the starting point for mobile single page apps.